The 6 steps to completing a property purchase

 Step 3: Determining which loan is best for you

-Each loan has many different features and fees to be considered, such as home loan rates, mortgage offset accounts, redraw facilities, and ongoing fees to name a few, and there are different loans to suit different needs.
+- Each loan has many different features and fees to be considered, such as home loan rates, mortgage offset accounts, redraw facilities, and ongoing fees to name a few, read more…